Integrate CI-driven scans

 - In the Token field, copy the existing token.
 If you generate a new token, the previous one becomes invalidated.

-- Store this token securely.
+- Store this token securely using your CI/CD platform's secret management.
 It is used in your CI/CD script.

 - Choose Integrations from the left-side menu.